adslbarxatov/SudokuSolver/docs/index.md

 - Click on cells to select them
 - Click them again to select their values (1 to 9 + empty)
 - Use the numeric keypad to set the value of the selected cell
-- Use the menu to set the location of the numeric keypad, the current interface mode, and control the behavior of the app
+- Use the buttons to execute the solution, check for its presence, and start a new game

+&nbsp;

+### Controls (Android TV)

+- Click on cells to select their values (1 to 9 + empty)
 - Use the buttons to execute the solution, check for its presence, and start a new game

 &nbsp;